ladybug-tools/lbt-grasshopper/README.md

 ## Installation

-See [the wiki of this repository](https://github.com/ladybug-tools/lbt-grasshopper/wiki) for a list of instructions for installing the plugin in Grasshopper.
+See [the wiki of this repository](https://github.com/ladybug-tools/lbt-grasshopper/wiki) for a list of instructions to install the Grasshopper plugin for free.

+Ladybug Tools also offers purchase-able single-click executable installers, which make it much faster and easier to install, particularly in the case of deploying to multiple machines.
+If you are interested in purchasing the installer, please email info@ladybug.tools